 - Disarm or disable any alarms, even factory installed alarms.
 Consult your owner’s manual or dealership’s service department for proper method of disabling your alarm.

 - Secure or remove any loose or specialty items such as ground effects or spoilers.
-If your vehicle has very low spoilers enclosed car transport may be the best option, as this type of carrier is capable of loading lower clearance vehicles.
+If your vehicle has very low spoilers, enclosed car transport may be the best option, as this type of carrier is capable of loading lower clearance vehicles.

-Overseas Vehicle Transport
+International and Overseas Vehicle Transport Tips